camunda-community-hub/Make-Rest-Calls-From-Camunda-7-Example/README.md

 ```

 #### complete the task
 If there is more than one contributor.
-The External Task worker uses the client method to compelte the task and send back variables to the process:
+The External Task worker uses the client method to complete the task and send back variables to the process:

 ```javascript
 //Complete Task